raghav2404/portfolio-app/replit.md

 # Overview

 This is a personal portfolio website for Raghav Rastogi, a Full Stack .NET Developer with 3+ years of experience.
 The application showcases his professional experience, skills, projects, and provides a contact form for potential employers or collaborators.

-Built as a modern web application with a React frontend and Express.js backend, it demonstrates expertise in both client-side and server-side development.
+**Current State**: The project includes both the original React + Node.js implementation and a new Angular + .NET 8 conversion in the `PortfolioApp/` directory.
+The Angular + .NET 8 version represents a migration to the user's preferred technology stack and is approximately 70% complete with a working backend API and frontend component structure.

 # User Preferences